pg_resetxlog [-f] [-n] [-ooid ] [-x xid ] [-e xid_epoch ] [-m mxid ] [-O mxoff ] [-l timelineid,fileid,seg ] datadir

 This utility can only be run by the user who installed the server, because it requires read/write access to the data directory.
 For safety reasons, you must specify the data directory on the command line. pg_resetxlog does not use the environment variable PGDATA.

-If pg_resetxlog complains that it cannot determine valid data for pg_control, you can force it to proceed anyway by specifying the -f (force) option.
+If pg_resetxlog complains that it cannot determine valid data for pg_control, you can force it to proceed anyway by specifying the -f (force) switch.
 In this case plausible values will be substituted for the missing data.
-Most of the fields can be expected to match, but manual assistance might be needed for the next OID, next transaction ID and epoch, next multitransaction ID and offset, and WAL starting address fields.
-These fields can be set using the options discussed below.
+Most of the fields can be expected to match, but manual assistance might be needed for the next OID, next transaction ID and epoch, next multitransaction ID and offset, WAL starting address, and database locale fields.
+The first six of these can be set using the switches discussed below. pg_resetxlog's own environment is the source for its guess at the locale fields; take care that LANG and so forth match the environment that initdb was run in.
 If you are not able to determine correct values for all these fields, -f can still be used, but the recovered database must be treated with even more suspicion than usual: an immediate dump and reload is imperative.
 Do not execute any data-modifying operations in the database before you dump, as any such action is likely to make the corruption worse.

 The WAL starting address (-l) should be larger than any WAL segment file name currently existing in the directory pg_xlog under the data directory.
 These names are also in hexadecimal and have three parts.
 The first part is the "timeline ID" and should usually be kept the same.
 Do not choose a value larger than 255 (0xFF) for the third part; instead increment the second part and reset the third part to 0.
 For example, if 00000001000000320000004A is the largest entry in pg_xlog, -l 0x1,0x32,0x4B will work; but if the largest entry is 000000010000003A000000FF, choose -l 0x1,0x3B,0x0 or more.